-Because it can lead to extensive damage, it is important to pay attention when your air conditioner is leaking water, but first you need to understand what’s causing the problem.
+Because it can lead to extensive damage, it is important to pay attention when your air conditioner is leaking water, but first, you need to understand what’s causing the problem.

 9 Reasons Your AC Is Leaking Water

+During the dehumidifying process, your air conditioner creates condensation, but under no circumstances should this water be leaking out of your vents or AC unit.
 If you see water coming out of your AC system, check a few of these most frequent causes for water leaks.

 1. Clogged AC Drain Line

 Most often, your air conditioner is leaking because your drain line is clogged.
 When the drain line clogs, it causes the air conditioner’s drain pan to overflow, which causes the condensation produced by the air conditioner to leak out of the unit.
 Drain lines often become clogged with algae, dirt, and other debris, so it’s important to clean your AC drain line frequently to avoid leaks.